 Visit the largest forest of Kyrgyzstan

-Arslanbob is a nut forest as well as the largest in the country.
+Arslanbob is a nut forest as well as the largest in the country, one of the Kyrgyzstan tourist attractions.
 Although it is worth visiting it at any time of the year, it is mostly recommended to visit the forest around Autumn, between September and October, when is nut harvesting time.
 In this period, practically every inhabitant of the nearby villages go working on the forest and the villages became almost abandoned.

 Watch an eagle hunting demonstration